 Other tips on the best time to buy a car

 For more info on all the ins and outs of purchasing a vehicle, check out our Car Buying Checklist and our How to Buy a Used Car guide.
 If you’re looking to sell or part-exchange a vehicle, we have an expert guide for you too: How to Sell Your Car.
-Now, here’s some additional tips on the best time to buy a car that apply to both new and used vehicles.
+Now, here’s some additional tips on the best time to buy a used car.

 1. Buying a car in winter and summer